ninest/flow-testing/README.md

 - see the three.md for feature three

 ## Four
-- see four.md
+- See four.md
-- more points were added recently (September 5, 2020)
+- More points were added recently (September 5, 2020): almost done

 ## Five feature
 - adds feature 5